Pedro-h-mattos/LaTeXCVTemplate/README.md

 Doing either should output the document `CVexample.pdf`.
 This is a template you can use to build a CV or résumé.

 If you are already familiar with LaTeX, you can edit `CVexample.tex` directly.
-Otherwise, open the document `instructions.pdf`, which contains a guide to editing your template.
+Otherwise, download and open the document `instructions.pdf`, which contains a guide to editing your template.